-Unlike the deformation-based morphometry (DBM) [5] [12] [49], which uses deformation obtained from the nonlinear registration of brain images, TBM uses the high order spatial derivatives of deformation in constructing morphological tensor maps such as Jacobian determinant, torsion and vorticity [4] [12] [13] [20] [44].
-From these tensor maps, 3D statistical parametric maps (SPM) are constructed to quantify variations in higher order changes of deformation fields.
+metric maps (SPM) are constructed to quantify variations in higher order changes of deformation fields.
 The main morphometric measure in the TBM is the Jacobian determinant of the deformation field since it directly measures tissue growth and atrophy.
 The advantage of TBM over DBM is that TBM can directly characterize tissue growth while DBM only characterize the relative positional difference so the Jacobian determinant is a more relevant metric for quantifying tissue growth and atrophy [12].
 In this study, the concept of the Jacobian determinant is generalized to a local area element via the Riemannian metric tensor formulation.
 Our local area element is the differential geometric generalization of the Jacobian determinant in Riemannian manifolds.
 So the area element can be used to quantify the tangential cortical tissue growth and atrophy directly.

-As a subset of TBM, cortical surface specific morphometries have been developed [11] [13] [16] [45] [47].
-Unlike 3D whole brain volume based TBM, the surface specific morphometries have the advantage of providing a direct quantification of cortical morphology.
-Further, better sensitivity and specificity can be obtained in analyzing cortical surface specific morphometric changes [1] [13] [33].
-The cerebral cortex is a 2-dimensional highly convoluted sheet without any holes or handles topologically equivalent to a sphere [20].
+As a subset of TBM, cortical surface specific morphometries have been developed [11], [13], [16], [45], [47].
+Unlike 3-D whole brain volume based TBM, the surface specific morphometries have the advantage of providing a direct quantification of cortical morphology.
+Further, better sensitivity and specificity can be obtained in analyzing cortical surface specific morphometric changes [1], [13], [33].
+The cerebral cortex is a 2-D highly convoluted sheet without any holes or handles topologically equivalent to a sphere [20].
 Most of the features that distinguish these cortical regions can only be measured relative to the local orientation of the cortical surface [16].
 It is likely that different clinical populations will exhibit different cortical surface geometry.
-By analyzing surface measures such as cortical thickness, curvatures, surface area, local area element and fractal dimension, brain shape differences can be quantified locally along the cortical surface [13] [11] [45] [47].
-Cortical surface analyses require the segmentation of tissue boundaries, which are mainly obtained as high resolution triangle meshes from deformable surface algorithms [19] [16] [34].
+By analyzing surface measures such as cortical thickness, curvatures, surface area, local area element, and fractal dimension, brain shape differences can be quantified locally along the cortical surface [13], [11], [45], [47].
+Cortical surface analyses require the segmentation of tissue boundaries, which are mainly obtained as high-resolution triangle meshes from deformable surface algorithms [19], [16], [34].
 The interface between gray and white matter is called the inner surface while the gray matter and cerebrospinal fluid (CSF) interface is called the outer surface.
 In this study, we will only use the outer surface for the local area element computation.